Dynamic Gradient Influencing for Viral Marketing Using Graph Neural Networks: Dynamic Viral Marketing Problem

+\ignore{ Given an arbitrary instance of the Knapsack problem, consider a weighted star network with target node $t$ at the center which is connected to $n$ source nodes $s_i$.
+Each node has a single feature, whose value at node $s_i$ is $v_i-w_i$.
+The initial label on node $t$ is 0 and the initial label on the $s_i$ nodes is 1.
+The cost of changing the feature at $s_i$ from a value of $v_i-w_i$ to $v_i$ is $w_i$.
+The maximum value of the feature at $s_i$ is set to $v_i$.
+The GNN classifier parameters are tuned such that the prediction on node $t$ flips from $0$ to $1$ when the sum of its neighborhood feature values is at least $V$.
+If the Knapsack problem is solvable with a subset $Z$ then the feature values at each node $s_i$ in $Z$ can be incremented by $w_i$, causing the target $t$ to flip to 1 (spread $\phi = 1$).
+Similarly, if the target node flips with }

-\myparagraph{NP-Hardness of MBACC:} We reduce the decision form of the Knapsack problem to MBACC.
-Suppose, we're given $n$ items $x_i$ with value $v_i$ and weight $w_i$, and a maximum weight $W$.
-The decision form of the Knapsack problem asks if there exists a subset of items $z$ with a total weight $<= W$ whose value $>= V$.
-For reduction to MBACC, consider a weighted star network with target node $t$ at the center that is connected to $n$ source nodes $x_i$.
-The weight on the edge between node $x_i$ and $t$ is set to $v_i$.
-The node feature on node $t$ is 1 and node $x_i$ is $w_i$.
-The initial label on node $t$ is 1 and the initial label on other nodes is 0.
-The cost of changing the feature at a node from a value of $n$ to $m$ = $|n-m|$.
-The GNN classifier parameters are tuned such that the predicted label on node $t$ is converted when the weighted sum of its neighborhood of nodes with feature value = 0 and label = 0 is at least $V$.
-This concludes the proof. $ $
+\ignore{Given an arbitrary instance of the Knapsack problem, consider a weighted star network with target node $t$ at the center which is connected to $n$ source nodes.
+Each node has a single feature, whose value at node $t$ is 0 and at node $i$ is $x_i = 1-w_i$.
+The weight on the edge between node $i$ and $t$ is set to $a_i = v_i$.
+The initial label on node $t$ is 0 and the initial label on the other nodes is 1.
+The cost of changing the feature at a node from a value of $1-w_i$ to $1$ is $w_i$.
+The GNN classifier parameters are tuned such that the prediction on node $t$ flips from $0$ to $1$ when the weighted sum of its neighborhood of $n$ nodes with feature value $x_i = 1$ is at least $V$ (spread $\phi = 1$).
+The Knapsack problem is solvable iff $\sum_{i \in [n]} a_i\mathds{1}[x_i=1] \geq V$ and $\sum_{i \in [n]} w_i\mathds{1}[x_i=1] \leq W$.
+Thus, if the DVM problem can find feature flips costing at most $W$ at $t$'s neighbors whose edge weights sum to at least $V$ then the Knapsack problem is solvable. $ $ }